aspose-zip/Aspose.ZIP-Products/zip/net/compress/ico/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your ICO files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="ICO" readMoreLink="https://docs.fileformat.com/image/ico/" >}}
-Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
-These come in different size, colour support and resolution to suit the requirements of the display.
-Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
-On MacOS, ICNS file formats serve the same purpose as ICO files.
-Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
-The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->